-Without further ado, lets dive into the basic concepts behind solving question in Coded Inequalities.
+With rising competition in the Banking field, the students have to practive more questions than ever.
+There are many topics, which are asked frequently in all exams, and one of such topics is INEQUALITY.
+So, in this blog, we bring to you handwritten notes and practice questions for INEQUALITY.
+Without further ado, let’s dive into the basic concepts behind solving questions in Coded Inequalities.
 As you are aware that this is a pretty common topic in most competitive exams we’ll see some of the most frequently asked coded inequality questions in banking and other government exams.

 - Basic Coded Inequality Concepts

 - Symbols used and their implications in Coded Inequality

 - Points to Remember

 - Practice Questions for Coded Inequality

 Basic Coded Inequality Concepts

 - Questions consist of a couple of statements with some logical and arithmetic relationship (in terms of <, >, ≤, ≥, = & ≠) between them.

 - This is followed by a couple of conclusions and aspirants need to find out which of the given conclusions follow from the given statements.

 Symbols used and their implications in Coded Inequality